-Copper Gluconate (or rather, just copper) is by no means a newly discovered mineral.
-Copper’s been popping up in everything from pipes to cookware.
+Copper gluconate (or rather, just copper) is by no means a newly discovered mineral.
+Copper’s been popping up in everything from pipes to cookware for centuries.
 As studies surrounding the health benefits of copper gluconate become more involved and intricate, researchers are finding that it is much more than just a substance that coats our pennies.

 Copper, as it turns out, is extremely important to the body.
-Though it is only found in trace amounts, a copper deficiency can mean vision loss and other harmful side effects.
+Even though your body only needs copper in trace amounts, deficiencies can cause vision loss and other harmful side effects.

 We should start by explaining that the copper that is found in your body is different from the one you’ll find on your saucepan.
 The difference is that copper gluconate is highly soluble in water, whereas the copper in your bathrooms pipes is obviously not.

-This soluble copper gluconate is what is largely found in foods and in copper supplements.
-Otherwise you’d be eating straight metal and no human body could possibly benefit from that.
+You will only find this water soluble version of copper in your foods and supplements.
+Otherwise you’d be eating straight metal, and no human body could possibly benefit from that.

-Because your daily recommended intake of copper is so low, deficiencies are very rare, but they can be caused by other factors such as surgery, low vitamin B12 in the body, zinc toxicity, or sometimes it can be hereditary.
+Because your daily recommended intake of copper is so low, deficiencies are very rare, but they can be caused by factors such as surgery, low vitamin B12 in the body, zinc toxicity, or hereditary factors.

 Some symptoms of a copper deficiency are:

 - Weak immune system

 - Pale or sickly looking skin